-- (1) The Athlete's request for disclosure - 185.
-The Athlete alleges that the IAAF has not been forthcoming in relation to evidence that may exonerate her.
-An example provided is the re-testing of her sample from the 2012 Olympic Games.
-According to the Athlete, she was only made aware that this sample re-tested negative when a request was made to the IAAF in these proceedings. - 186.
+- (1) The Athlete's request for disclosure - 187.
+The Athlete alleges that the IAAF has not been forthcoming in relation to evidence that may exonerate her. - 188.
 During closing submissions, counsel for the Athlete referred to a press release dated 20 November 2019 in which it is stated that WADA provided the IAAF with "the data of all LAAF athletes, including that of the 66 LAAF athletes included in the Target Pool".
 Counsel asserted that the IAAF "is in possession of information potentially relevant to this case, we did not know at the time we filed the appeal, something new, and again when going through the different reports we now realise they've had that for a number of months".
 Counsel then made a "formal request" for the Panel to order the IAAF to file all data it received from WADA (in particular LIMS data) relating to the Athlete.
-Counsel for the Athlete acknowledged that if the Panel agreed to this request, the parties would need to analyse any new evidence and make submissions, possibly at a further hearing. - 187.
-It is noted that counsel for the Athlete substantiated the request by reference to a press release of 20 November 2019, predating the hearing by more than three months.
+Counsel for the Athlete acknowledged that if the Panel agreed to this request, the parties would need to analyse any new evidence and make submissions, possibly at a further hearing.

+- 189. It is noted that counsel for the Athlete substantiated the request by reference to a press release of 20 November 2019, predating the hearing by more than three months.
 It is a matter of surprise that counsel waited until closing submissions at the hearing on 4 March 2020 to make such a request.
-By that stage, the written and evidential phase of the proceedings had already been completed.

-188. Article R56 of the Code provides that:
+By that stage, the written and evidential phase of the proceedings had already been completed. - 190.
+Article R56 of the Code provides that: